jeferson-sb/portfolio/content/articles/vue-3-0-is-finally-out-1jj7.md

 ## Breaking changes

-- Vue 3 has a new Global API, now we use `createApp` instead of `new Vue({})`
+- Vue 3 has a new Global API, now we use `createApp` instead of `new Vue({})`;
-- No more support for **Filters**, you should use **computed proprieties** or methods instead.
+- No more support for **Filters**, you should use **computed proprieties** or methods instead;
-- $on, $off, and $once methods are removed, you probably have used them before with an `eventBus`
+- $on, $off, and $once methods are removed, you might have used them in the past alongside an `eventBus`;
-- `data` option should always be declared as a function
+- `data` option should always be declared as a function;
-- `defineAsyncComponent` is the new method used to import and deal with async components
+- `defineAsyncComponent` is the new method used to import and deal with async components;
-- Vue's Reactivity system is now based in ES2015 Proxies
+- Vue's Reactivity system is now based on ES2015 Proxies;

 ## How to Create a new Vue 3 App

-The most simple way is to just plug in a cdn script tag
+The most simple way is to just plug in a cdn script tag:

 ```html
 <html>